 Depending on your procedure package and geographic location, your overall out-of-pocket cost may be anywhere from $2,500 to $7,000.

 It’s natural for tastes to change over the course of a lifetime.
 One of the best ways to make your implants last is to pick a size and shape that you feel like you can live with for 10 to 20 years.

 In other cases, local complications are to blame.
-Ruptures and deflations, for example, often result from normal wear and tear or surgical error.
+Ruptures and deflations, for example,

 For the best outcomes: